-Healthy Pumpkin Oatmeal recipe with oats, pumpkin puree, and warm spices, served with maple syrup and pecans is the best!
-It’s the perfect warm and cozy fall breakfast!
+Healthy Pumpkin Oatmeal recipe made 100% vegan with oats, pumpkin puree, and warm spices served with maple syrup and pecans for the best warm and cozy fall breakfast!
 Stovetop, Instant Pot, or slow cooker.

 When the cool autumn and winter begins, wrap your hands around a bowl of warm pumpkin oatmeal.
 If you love all things pumpkin, I guarantee you will love it!